-Certificates: 10,000,000 European Style Cash Settled Long Certificates relating to the ordinary shares of SATS Ltd. (the "Underlying Stock")
+Certificates: 10,000,000 European Style Cash Settled Short Certificates relating to the ordinary shares of SATS Ltd. (the "Underlying Stock ")

-ISIN: LU2348854139
+ISIN: LU2348854212

 Company: SATS Ltd. (RIC: SATS.SI)

-Underlying Price and Source: S\$4.4 (Reuters)
+Underlying Price 3 and Source: S\$4.4 (Reuters)

 Calculation Agent: Société Générale

 Strike Level: Zero

-Daily Leverage: 5x (within the Leverage Strategy as described below)
+Daily Leverage: -5x (within the Leverage Inverse Strategy as described below)

 Notional Amount per Certificate: SGD 0.40

-Management Fee (p.a.): 0.40%
+Management Fee (p.a.)4: 0.40%

-Gap Premium (p.a.): 5.50%, is a hedging cost against extreme market movements overnight.
+Gap Premium (p.a.)5:

-Funding Cost: The annualised costs of funding, referencing a publicly published reference rate plus spread.
+5.50%, is a hedging cost against extreme market movements overnight.

-Rebalancing Cost: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.
+Stock Borrowing Cost 6 :

-Launch Date: 10 May 2022
+overnight.
+The annualised costs for borrowing stocks in order to take an inverse

-Closing Date: 17 May 2022
+Stock Borrowing Cost 6 : overnight.
+The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+The transaction costs (if applicable), computed as a function of

-Expected Listing Date: 18 May 2022
+Stock Borrowing Cost 6 : Rebalancing Cost 6 : overnight.
+The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.

-&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 17 May 2022.
+3 These figures are calculated as at, and based on information available to the Issuer on or about 17 May 2022.
 The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 17 May 2022.

-&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.
+5 Please note that the Gap Premium is calculated on a 360-day basis.